macformula/racecar/docs/docs/firmware/dev-setup.md

 pip install -e scripts/cangen
 ```

 > The `-e` flag is _very_ important.
-It install CANgen as an editable package which means you won't have to reinstall when the package is changed.
+It installs CANgen as an editable package which means you won't have to reinstall when the package is changed.

 You can now start developing in `racecar`!
 However, I recommend you configure your IDE with `clangd`, so continue to the next section.